 At the beginning, it was challenging to find institutional quality impact-focused strategies that met our needs.
 However, in the past few years, the impact investing field has evolved so quickly that more and more funds with the potential to produce social change and financial returns have become available.

-We made our first impact investment in 2013 and in just five short years we are proud to have achieved an over 94% mission-aligned portfolio, indicating we are well on our way to reaching our goal of 100% mission-alignment.
+We made our first impact investment in 2013 and in just five short years we are proud to have achieved a 95% mission-aligned portfolio, indicating we are well on our way to reaching our goal of 100% mission-alignment.

 We are also proud to report that we have been able to achieve both our financial and impact objectives, underscoring our belief that in engaging in impact or mission-aligned investing, financial returns do not need to be sacrificed.
 In the foundation’s portfolio, our impact managers have kept pace with or outperformed all of the non-environmental, social and governance (ESG) benchmarks.